-Growing up my favorite meal was roasted chicken, mashed potatoes and gravy (actually I ate it plain with butter most times) fresh corn and jello.
+Growing up my favorite meal was honey roasted chicken, mashed potatoes and gravy (actually I ate it plain with butter most times) fresh corn and jello.
 Yup, I said jello.
 I requested this dinner every year for my birthday dinner.
 It was perfection.
 In fact, I specifically remember having a sleepover at the Elmer’s home and us girls drove all the way to QFC just to buy a roasted chicken (I think it was later at night) and then devour it back at the house.
 Possibly even in the breeze way or laundry room.
 Is that right girls?

 Then I grew up and forgot all about roasted chicken.
 Why?
 Because buying boneless skinless took over my life.
 It was easy to buy, easy to freeze and defrost and easy to cook up.
 But, then I remembered my long ago love for roasted chicken and found this recipe.
 I know this is going to seem like no big deal, but friends, I need you to just stop for a moment, go grab yourself a paper and pen and make your grocery list so you can make this dish.
 That good?
 YES.
 Close your eyes and imagine a super moist chicken breast, extra crispy skin covered in a delicious apple cider-y glaze and then topped off with so yum gravy.
 Now go wipe the drool from your chin and proceed to the store.

 I mean hello! just look at the beautiful golden, delicious skin!

 I love bringing back old favorites.
 Don’t you?
 So many memories.
 It makes me feel like I’m young again, or younger I should say.

 Honey Roasted Chicken